binary-butterfly/validataclass/docs/04-lists-and-dicts.md

 and that all keys of the dictionary are strings (see note below).
 It further checks if any **required field** is missing in the input dictionary.
 Then it iterates over all fields in the dictionary.
 If a field validator is defined for a field, the field **value** will be validated using this field validator.
 Otherwise, the **default validator** will be used.
 If no default validator is defined, the field will be **silently discarded** (i.e. it does not result in a validation error).
-The output of the `DictValidator` will be new dictionary containing the same fields of the input dictionary (except those that were discarded) with the values being the output of the field
+The output of the `DictValidator` will be a new dictionary containing the same fields of the input dictionary (except those that were discarded) with the values being the output of the field
 (or default) validators.